 If you travel frequently and find that your legs and ankles tend to swell while sitting, compression socks can help.
 For shopping made easy, we’ve rounded up some of our favorite styles on the market.
-Our list includes options offered in a range of compression levels to promote healthy circulation: 15-20 mg for minor swelling and varicose veins, often the ideal level for travel, and 20-30 mg of medical-grade compression for moderate to severe swelling.
-While medical grade options are typically prescribed by a doctor, you can also opt for an over-the-counter option if you’re aware of your needs.
+Our list includes options offered in a range of compression levels to promote healthy circulation: 15 to 20 mg for minor swelling and varicose veins and 20 to 30 mg of compression for moderate to severe swelling.
+While the latter options are typically prescribed by a doctor, you can also opt for an over-the-counter option if you’re aware of your needs.
 Since a good pair should fit snuggly without feeling constricting, all our top picks are made of flexible fabrics that are also moisture-wicking.
 And as an added bonus, they come in a range of solid colors to bold patterns.

 Cons: They may run slightly small.

-These nylon compression socks offer 360-degree stretch for enhanced flexibility.
-The fabric combination is breathable and wicks away moisture so you stay dry.
+These nylon compression socks offer 360-degree stretch for enhanced flexibility and are also moisture-wicking.

-Pros: They also have reinforced cushioning in the toes and heels for added protection.
+Pros: They have reinforced cushioning in the toes and heels for added protection.
 Non-slip cuffs help keep the socks up without cutting off circulation.
-These come in a wide range of colorways and patterns.
+These come in a wide range of colors and patterns.

 Cons: Some wearers may find the toe-area to be slightly ill-fitting.